whoan/laravel-bash-helpers/README.md

 ### loot

-`cd` to the root of the laravel project.

 ```bash
 $ loot
 ```

 ### linit

-Initialize your project.
-It sets directory permissions and creates your *.env* file if necessary.

 ```bash
 $ linit
 ```

 ### mmigrations, mseeders, mmodels, mcontrollers

-`make` multiple migrations, seeders, and models respectively.

 ```bash
 mmigrations table1 [table2 [...]]